-The MS CEPR COBRE will provide funding for up to 4 junior investigators per year for pilot projects in perinatal research that encompasses the study of disease states that may occur during gestation and early post-natal development and that result in long-term consequences in the mother and offspring across their lifespan.
-Funding will be $35,000 to $40,000 per year.
+The MS CEPR COBRE will provide funding for up to 4 investigators per year for pilot projects in perinatal research that encompasses the study of disease states that may occur during gestation and early post-natal development and that result in long-term consequences in the mother and offspring across their lifespan.
+Funding will be $40,000 per year.

 The main purpose of these pilot grants is to assist new investigators in generating sufficient data to be competitive for extramural funding.
 Therefore, a major criterion for review of these applications will be competitiveness for extramural funding if pilot grant funding is awarded.